Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 December 23, 202518 min read

-Introduction: Why Just Creating a Store Is No Longer Enough
+Introduction: Why Simply Creating a Store Is No Longer Enough

-Anyone searching for how to create a Shopware store in 2025 typically has a clear goal: setting up a powerful e-commerce system that's scalable and future-proof.
-Shopware 6 is undoubtedly the best choice in the DACH region for this purpose.
-However, the rules of the game have fundamentally changed.
+Anyone searching for how to create a Shopware store in 2025 typically has a clear goal: setting up a powerful e-commerce system that is scalable and future-proof.
+Shopware 6 is undoubtedly the best choice for the DACH region.
+However, the rules of the game have changed dramatically.

-Most guides on the internet show you how to install Shopware, select a theme, and upload products.
-The result is often a technically flawless but "mute" store.
-It simply waits for customers to click through filters and serve themselves.
-In an era where customers are spoiled by AI assistants and hyper-personalization, merely "providing" merchandise is no longer sufficient.
+Most tutorials online show you how to install Shopware, select a theme, and upload products.
+The result is often a technically flawless but "silent" store.
+It waits for customers to click through filters and serve themselves.
+In an era where customers are pampered by AI assistants and hyper-personalization, simply "providing" merchandise is no longer sufficient.

 This guide is different.
-We'll walk through the technical process step by step – from the new 2025 system requirements to installation.
-But we won't stop there.
-We'll show you how to configure your Shopware store so it's not just a warehouse, but a digital sales consultant.
-We're bridging the gap between technical setup and genuine conversational commerce.
+We walk through the technical process step by step—from the new system requirements for 2025 to installation.
+But we don't stop there.
+We show you how to configure your Shopware store so that it's not just a warehouse, but a digital sales consultant.
+We bridge the gap between technical setup and real conversational commerce.

-Phase 1: Planning & Costs – The Truth About Your 2025 Budget
+Phase 1: Planning & Costs – The Truth About Budget 2025

 Before we touch a single line of code, we need to talk about money and licenses.
-Shopware's new pricing policy and the "Fair Usage Policy" have changed quite a bit in 2025.
+Significant changes have occurred in 2025 due to Shopware's new pricing policy and the "Fair Usage Policy."

-1.1 The License Model: Community Edition vs. Commercial Plans
+1.1 The Licensing Model: Community Edition vs. Commercial

-For a long time, the common belief was: "The Community Edition (CE) is free, no matter how big you grow."
+For a long time, the mantra was: "The Community Edition (CE) is free, no matter how big you grow."
 According to Shopware, that changed in March 2025.

-• Shopware Rise (from approx. €600/month): Entry into the commercial world.
+• Shopware Rise (from approx. €600/month): The entry point to the commercial world.
 Includes the AI Copilot (for backend processes), extended support, and social shopping features.
 Ideal for growing B2C brands requiring professional support.

-• Shopware Evolve (from approx. €2,400/month): B2B focused.
-Contains the powerful B2B Suite (rights & roles, budgets) and Advanced Search.
+• Shopware Evolve (from approx. €2,400/month): B2B focus.
+Includes the powerful B2B Suite (rights & roles, budgets) and Advanced Search.
 Ideal for wholesalers and manufacturers.

 1.2 Hosting Costs: Don't Skimp on the Foundation

 A common mistake when creating a Shopware store is choosing cheap shared hosting.
 Shopware 6 is a performance beast that consumes resources.
-For optimal Shopware hosting, you need the right infrastructure.
+For proper Shopware hosting, you need to invest appropriately.

 • Minimum: Managed vServer or cloud hosting

-• Costs: Expect €50 to €150 per month for a setup that can handle traffic spikes
+• Costs: Budget for €50 to €150 per month for a setup that can handle traffic spikes

 • Technology Stack: Ensure your host offers Redis (for caching) and Elasticsearch/OpenSearch (for search).
-Without these services, your store will noticeably slow down at around 5,000 products
+Without these services, your store will noticeably slow down starting around 5,000 products

 Monthly License

-Community Edition free until €1M GMV, Rise starts at €600/month
+Community Edition free up to €1M GMV, Rise starts at €600/month

 €50-150

-Monthly for AI-ready managed hosting with Redis and Elasticsearch
+Minimum for AI-ready infrastructure with Redis and Elasticsearch

 €1,500+